ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 : the beginning and ending time as endorsed by a Time Stamp Authority, represented by a time stamp token.
 The real time clock of the system itself.
 A Root of Trust for time; the TPM has a relative time from startup.

 Description:

-: blah blah

-The output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.
+: The output of TUDA are typically a secure audit log, where freshness is determined by synchronization to an source of external time.

 The freshness is preserved in the evidence, allowing past states of the